 We offer Family Groups at KS1, 2 and 3, based on Eia Asen, Neil Dawson and Brenda McHugh’s multi-family group work model pioneered at the Marlborough Family Centre in Westminster.

-In this short film, parents talk about their experiences of Family Group.
+In this short film, children and their parents share their experiences of Family Group.

 This logic model explains how and why Family Group helps families manage the stresses and complexities of family life and facilitates lasting change.